Prince Harry Bored With Meghan Markle? Body Language May Say Yes, Fans Say No

 — ???????????? (@piajane_) January 16, 2017

 Judi James is the author of The Body Language Bible, and after seeing pics of Prince Harry and Meghan at the wedding, she warns that the two may not be as infatuated with each other as they used to be.
-One photo, in particular, shows Meghan holding Harry’s arm while she gazes at him, but her boyfriend looks straight ahead, and almost appears to be ignoring his girlfriend.
+One photo, in particular, shows Meghan holding Harry’s arm while she gazes at him, but her boyfriend looks straight ahead and almost appears to be ignoring his girlfriend.

 James says that the “awkward” body language sends a clear message: Prince Harry isn’t as interested in Meghan Markle as Markle is in Prince Harry.